ahkrichards/htb-curling/README.md

 floris@curling:~/admin-area$ echo 'url = "file:///root/root.txt"' > input
 ```

 This successfully gets us the root flag.
-While we did not get remote code execution or a root shell, we were successfuly in exfiltrating privileged sensitive information by abusing the input to specify a URI pointint to a local file.
+While we did not get remote code execution or a root shell, we were successful in exfiltrating privileged sensitive information by abusing the input to specify a URI pointing to a local file.